Research

 "Research is what I'm doing when I don't know what I'm doing." -Wernher Von Braun

-I am a social psychologist whose research focuses on social connection as viewed through the lenses of psychophysiology and evolutionary psychology.
+From 2006 to 2017 I worked as a social psychologist and researched social connection as viewed through the lenses of psychophysiology and evolutionary psychology.
 Social connections are necessary for health; studies have shown that lack of social connections creates an increase in cardiovascular disease risk comparable to smoking.
 Unfortunately, increasing numbers of people in the United States report that they are suffering from a deficit in social connections.
 A better understanding of the psychological and physical causes and consequences of social connection is necessary to address this widespread, health-damaging social problem.

-My research goals are 1) To understand how social connection contributes to psychological and physiological functioning and 2) To identify the ways that people find and maintain sources of social connection.
-The overarching goal of my research program is to explore the possible bi-directional links between the "social mind" and physiology to illuminate how our bodies drive us to make the connections we need to survive.
+The overarching goal of my research program was to explore the possible bi-directional links between the "social mind" and physiology to illuminate how our bodies drive us to make the connections we need to survive.

 Socio-Autonomic Spiral Model of Social Connection

-I posit that the known association between health and social connection reflects a reciprocal causality, an "upward spiral" in which people who are attuned to social cues become more socially connected and healthier over time.
+In my academic work, I posited that the known association between health and social connection reflects a reciprocal causality, an "upward spiral" in which people who are attuned to social cues become more socially connected and healthier over time.
 I describe these relationships in my Socio-Autonomic Spiral Model of Social Connection, pictured in the figure.
 According to this model, being socially connected is linked to more efficient autonomic functioning.
 As such, greater social connection should then decrease risk for illnesses associated with autonomic dysregulation, such as depression, anxiety, diabetes and cardiovascular disease.

 In addition, autonomic regulation is linked to emotion regulation and social intelligence, suggesting that increasing autonomic regulatory capacity would increase a person's ability to read and act on social cues over time.
 As the person's social acuity improves, so does their access to social connections and their improvements in mental and physical health.
 In this mutually reinforcing spiral of social and physiological change, the consequences of small, subtle, even fleeting changes in behavior accumulate and compound over time, eventually creating the enduring and stable differences in physical and mental health that researchers have linked to social connections.